 - AM has an Alexa ranking of 3,112 globally (as of Oct 2013).
 Alexa is a third-party tool to check a website’s ranking.

 This means that the Ashley Madison site is the 3,112 most visited website in the world.
 And the last I checked (15 Nov), its ranking has improved to 3,028.

-For perspective, PE, with our hundred thousands of visitors every month, ranks 76,016 globally.
+For perspective, PE, with over a million pageviews every month, ranks 52,000 globally.
 Facebook is second.
 And Google is first with billions of visitors every month.
 This mean that AM has to receive several million visitors a month, at least.

 - Since AM’s launch in 2001, it has expanded to 30 countries including U.S., U.K., Ireland, Germany, France, Norway, Australia, New Zealand, and even South Africa!
 Its expansion this year seems Asia-focused, having launched in Japan in June and Hong Kong in August.
 Singapore was supposed to be the next target, until MDA banned them.

 - High global ranking aside, it has even higher national-level rankings.
 Check this out:

 This shows AM’s Alexa rankings by country as of Oct 2013.
 Look at its high country-level ranking!
 In United States it is the 2,035th most visited site; in Japan, Brazil, Canada, and Spain, it ranks among the top 1,000–2,000 sites; in Hong Kong it is the 104th most visited site locally out of all the websites in the world.